Rooney's Derby County relegated from Championship after stunning Reading comeback

-Rooney's Derby County relegated from Championship after QPR loss and Reading victory
+Rooney's Derby County relegated from Championship after QPR loss and Reading's dramatic comeback victory

 Derby County and manager Wayne Rooney will play in League One next season after the Rams were relegated from the Championship thanks to both their 1-0 loss to Queens Park Rangers and a superb Reading comeback for a 4-4 draw against Swansea.